In search of the best printing process for your branded workwear? Look no further than this article.

 Although most garments can be both printed on or embroidered, each process will have different results depending on the clothing.

-Suppose you are looking to personalise t-shirts or some other lightweight garment, for instance.
+Suppose you want to personalise t-shirts or some other lightweight garment, for instance.
 In that case, you should consider printing as it’ll give the garment a smoother surface, and you won’t feel the weight of the embroidery.

-On the other hand, if you’re looking to personalise outdoor workwear, embroidery is the best option.
+On the other hand, embroidery is the best option if you’re looking to personalise outdoor workwear.
 This process will ensure a higher resistance to hot washes and more longevity in general.
 Keep in mind that most garments without a smooth surface (such as fleeces or knitwear) aren’t suitable for printing.

 Which one looks better?